Back to Blog

 You can also find out more about the support available for those with ADHD, and what is involved in a private ADHD assessment here.
 At Augmentive, we believe advice and support for those with ADHD should always be bespoke and tailored to the individual to help with their specific symptoms.

-That’s why, whether you’re feeling off-kilter or want to shake up your routine, our state-of-the-art mental wellbeing platform gives you quick and seamless access to world-class support on your terms, from a private ADHD assessment or review, to broader options like helping you to find a psychiatrist for support on your journey.
+That’s why, whether you’re feeling off-kilter or want to shake up your routine, our state-of-the-art mental wellbeing platform gives you quick and seamless access to world-class support on your terms, from a private adult ADHD assessment or AuDHD assessment, to help finding an ADHD specialist near you to support you on your journey.

 If you have a question about mental health, like what the signs and symptoms of combined ADHD are, we’re here to assist on your journey.
 Our free 15 minute consultation can guide you to the most relevant specialists to answer your questions and discuss next steps.